CoopHash: Cooperative Learning of Multipurpose Descriptor and Contrastive Pair Generator via Variational MCMC Teaching for Supervised Image Hashing: Experiments

 \subsection{Retrieval Results}

-In this section, we present the results of querying for similar images.
+~ In this section, we present the results of querying for similar images.
 Table~\ref{tab:result_map} shows the mAP results for all the methods.
 CoopHash significantly outperforms the shallow methods (by at least 15\% on all datasets).
 CoopHash also outperforms all deep methods, including the recently proposed DBDH and CSQ, by at least 5-8\%.
 Finally, CoopHash's performance is better than HashGAN by at least 4\%.
 The results are statistically significant (with $p$-value $<$ 0.01) on all the datasets.
-Similar superior performance of CoopHash can be observed in Table~\ref{tab:result_precision}, using the P@1000 metric.
+Similar superior performance of CoopHash can be observed on the P@1000 metric in the Supplementary (Table \ref{tab:result_precision}).
 This makes CoopHash also desirable for practical, precision-oriented retrieval systems.

 The results provide empirical evidence to support the discussion in Section~\ref{sec:introduction}. \textbf{First}, generating synthetic data improves the performance of a supervised method when the labeled data is limited.
-The generative model improves the amount of ``labeled'' training data and increases its diversity, both of which improve the method's generalization capacity. \textbf{Second}, HashGAN-1 performs significantly worse than HashGAN and CoopHash, indicating the difficulties of training an end-to-end, one-stage data-synthesis hashing based on GANs. \textbf{Finally}, CoopHash, an end-to-end generative multipurpose model, has better performance than the GAN-based HashGAN, demonstrating the advantage of the maximum likelihood training of CoopHash and effectiveness of representation learning in the descriptor.
+The generative model improves the amount of ``labeled'' training data and increases its diversity, both of which improve the method's generalization capacity. \textbf{Second}, HashGAN-1 performs significantly worse than HashGAN and CoopHash, indicating the difficulties of training an end-to-end, one-stage data-synthesis hashing based on GANs. \textbf{Finally}, CoopHash, an end-to-end generative multipurpose model, has better performance than the GAN-based methods, demonstrating the advantage of CoopHash's maximum likelihood training and the descriptor's effectiveness in representation learning.